StefanoIncardone/kaylang/IDEAS.md

 // with the 'constructor' function
 // - complete syntax change
 // - had to convert curly brackets to round brackets
-// - had to remove named arguments let rgb = RGB::new(255, 255, 255);
+// - lost ability to use named arguments let rgb = RGB::new(255, 255, 255);
 ```